AdityaAdarsh8888/JavaScript/B-4. Lexical Scoping And Closures/README.md

 ## Closures
 A **closure** is a function that remembers the environment in which it was created.
 This environment consists of any local variables that were in-scope at the time the closure was created.
 ### **Note**:
 In closure, not only function will be returned but also it's whole lexical scope will be returned.
+And function along with it's lexical scope is known as closure.

 ### Key Points:
 - **Persistence:** Even after the outer function has executed, the inner function (closure) continues to have access to the outer function’s variables.